Sexual Health Program

 Community Testing Opportunities

 We offer free, confidential HIV and STD (chlamydia, gonorrhea and syphilis) testing throughout the community!
 We use rapid HIV tests, so the results are available in 20 minutes.
-STD results are available in one week.
+STD results are available one week after the testing was completed.

 People who have symptoms of a STD (discharge, pain during sex, pain while urinating) and people that have been told by a sex partner that they have a STD or might have been exposed, need to make an appointment in the Sexual Health Clinic (775-328-2470).
 Exams and medications are not available during our community testing and we want to make sure that you have the opportunity for treatment at the clinic.